 Simplicity through low- and high-tech

 Simplicity can come in different shapes.
 One is a rather low tech version, like cameras.
-Hanna Maurin Söderholm, Assistant Program Manager for Prehospital ICT Arena, PICTA, was one of the presenters that gave us some insights about this.
+Hanna Maurin Söderholm, Assistant Program Manager for Prehospital ICT Arena, PICTA, was one of the presenters that gave us some insights on this subject.

-At the other end of the spectra we find a new chip, the U3 chip in Apple smartphones.
-This allows dramatically increased gps tracking, greater navigation and for the phone to feel the way you are facing.
+At the other end of the spectrum we find a new chip, the U3 chip in Apple smartphones.
+This allows dramatically increased GPS tracking, greater navigation and enables your phone to feel the way you are facing.
 And it can keep track of your items through non-traceable tags and build AR/VR maps of indoor spaces.
 This could mean highly improved services, if you are willing to be tracked.